March 4, 2023

 FRANCIS P. BEIRNE SCHOLARSHIP Francis P. Beirne was the Chairman of the St. Patrick’s Day Parade in the 1990s.
 He was a man of immense popularity with the Parade organizations and is best known as the person who protected and saved the Parade at a difficult time.
 He was from Carrick-on-Shannon Co.
 Leitrim and was a strong supporter and friend of John Cardinal O’Connor and the Church.

 MARGARET O’ROURKE SCHOLARSHIP Margaret O’Rourke was the Parade Secretary in the 1980s & 1990s and a close personal friend of Francis P. Beirne.
-Both of them worked together in protecting the Parade.
-Margaret was known as a compassionate and gracious lady who worked diligently behind the scenes for the Parade.
+Both of them worked together to protect the Parade.
+Margaret was a compassionate and gracious lady who worked diligently behind the scenes for the Parade.
 She attended many advisory meetings and helped guide Parade matters at a difficult time in the Parade’s history.

-ROSEMARY LOMBARD SCHOLARSHIP Rosemary Lombard was an award-winning educator who actively participated in the preservation and promotion of Irish heritage and culture in the Tri-State area.
-She was a founding member and President of the American Irish Teachers Association; a member of the board at the Emerald Isle Immigration Center; she chaired the Irish History Essay Contest of the United Irish Counties Association of New York, Inc. and was an active member of the NYC St. Patrick’s Day Parade where she served as Treasurer and member of the scholarship committee.
+Rosemary Lombard was an award-winning educator, President of the American Irish Teachers Association, Board member at the Emerald Isle Immigration Center, Chair of the United Irish Counties Association of New York, Inc. Irish History Essay Contest, NYC St. Patrick’s Day Parade Treasurer, and member of the scholarship committee.

-FOR COLLEGE-LEVEL ESSAYS There will be one award for each of the above-named scholarships in the amounts of $3,250, $2,000, and $1,500.
-Determination of amount will be based on those achieving first, second or third place in the contest based on scores of the independent judges.
+FOR COLLEGE-LEVEL ESSAYS There will be one award for each of the scholarships named above $3,250, $2,000, and $1,500.
+Determination of the amount will be on those achieving first, second or third place in the contest based on the scores of the independent judges.

-FOR HIGH SCHOOL LEVEL ESSAYS There will be one award for each of the above-named scholarships in the amounts of $1,500, $1,000, and $750.
-Determination of amount will be based on those achieving first, second or third place in the contest based on scores of the independent judges.
+FOR HIGH SCHOOL LEVEL ESSAYS There will be one award for each of the scholarships named above in $1,500, $1,000, and $750.
+Determination of the amount will be on those achieving first, second or third place in the contest based on the scores of the independent judges.